liske/snmd-core/doc/config.rst

        ]
    }

+.. _terminal-config:

 Terminal config
 ===============

-While loading SNMD a terminal name can be passed using the ``terminal`` URL parameter.
+While loading SNMD a terminal name can be passed using the *config* :ref:`url-parameters`.
 SNMD will try to load the terminal's configuration from ``configs/${TERMINAL}.json``.
 SNMD will fallback to ``configs/default.json`` if it is unable to load the terminal file or no parameter has been passed.
 Terminal names can be used to load a predefined views configuration without user interaction.